biplab-t-magar/PinochleInProlog/README.md

 2)	Enter “swipl” into the terminal and press enter
 3)	Enter “[pinochle].” into the terminal and press enter
 4)	Enter “start_game.” to start the game

+Read manual for more details and visual guides